Kristiyandz/checkout-kata/README.md

 ## Data

-The data and the rules for the application is read from a local files but they can be any other external sources - api, cache, CDN etc.
+The data and the rules for the application are read from local files, but they can come fom other external sources - api, cache, CDN etc.

 ## Rules
 The checkout is implemented to be agnostic of the rules and to accept these rules as arguments. \